Outcomes4Me Secures $21M in Funding Learn more >>

 After surgery, your care team will likely talk to you about the next steps in your treatment plan.
 One of the most common and effective follow-up treatments for Stage 3 breast cancer is radiation therapy.
 While the idea of radiation can sound intimidating, it’s a highly targeted procedure designed to give you the best possible outcome.
 Its main job is to destroy any cancer cells that may have been left behind in the breast, chest wall, or lymph nodes, reducing the risk of the cancer returning.
 Let’s walk through what you can expect from this phase of your treatment.

-External Beam Radiation Explained
+How Does External Beam Radiation Work?

 So, what exactly is radiation therapy?
 In simple terms, it uses high-energy rays, like X-rays, to destroy cancer cells.
 For breast cancer, the most common method is external beam radiation.
 This means a machine outside your body will carefully aim beams of radiation at the specific area that needs treatment.
 It’s a non-invasive procedure, much like getting a diagnostic X-ray, but with a much stronger dose.
 The goal is to destroy any cancer cells that might have been left behind after surgery, which is a crucial step in treating Stage 3 breast cancer and lowering the chance of recurrence.